 - Load Optimal load benefits patients with musculoskeletal injuries as it helps muscle stem cells to activate.
-As muscles regenerate around 7 to 10 days following an injury, returning to normal activity and exercise as soon your symptoms improve.
+Return to normal activity and exercise as soon as your symptoms improve, as muscles regenerate around 7 to 10 days following an injury.
 This is essential to rebuild and heal tissue structures, such as tendons, ligaments, and muscles.

 - Optimism A positive outlook can make a difference in your recovery process.
 Psychological factors that are rooted in fear or catastrophizing results can negatively impact your recovery and set a negative mental tone in your recovery process.

-- Vascularization Exercise and movement are essential for pain management after musculoskeletal injuries in addition to therapeutic effects of heat.
+- Vascularization Exercise and movement are essential for pain management after musculoskeletal injuries in addition to the therapeutic effects of heat.
 Cardiovascular activity increases blood flow and circulation to the injured area.
-The effects of heat also increases blood flow to an area, increases lymph flow, reduces swelling and relaxes muscles.
+The effects of heat also increase blood flow to an area, increase lymph flow, reduce swelling and relax muscles.

 - Exercise There is evidence to support the use of exercise as part of the treatment of sprained ankles or other recurrent injuries.
 Physical activity can build strength, improve mobility and restore balance.
 You can help ensure maximum recovery during the subacute phase of your recovery by gradually increasing the intensity of your exercise program.

 Management of soft tissue injuries goes beyond short-term damage prevention.
 Whether you’re looking for physiotherapy to address foot and ankle pain or a hip and knee condition, our physiotherapy team at HelloPhysio will collaborate with you to develop a treatment plan that favors long-term positive clinical outcomes.